MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Our Method

 \subsubsection{Image Encoding}

-Following previous works on vision-language models~\cite{ChoLTB21}, we use the Faster R-CNN~\cite{RenHGS15} pre-trained on Visual Genome~\cite{KrishnaZGJHKCKL17} to extract region representations.
+We use the Faster R-CNN~\cite{RenHGS15} pre-trained on Visual Genome~\cite{KrishnaZGJHKCKL17} to extract region representations.
 Specifically, we feed the input image $I$ to the pre-trained Faster R-CNN and extract all the detected objects.
-We only retain $M$ objects with the highest confidence.
-To keep the spatial information of the image, each image region $i$ is encoded as the sum of three types of features~\cite{ChoLTB21}: \begin{enumerate} \item RoI (Region of Interest) object feature $\mathbf{v}_{i}$;
+We only retain $m$ objects with the highest confidence.
+To keep the spatial information of the image, each image region $i$ is encoded as the sum of three types of features~\cite{ChoLTB21}: \begin{enumerate}[leftmargin=14pt,topsep=1pt,itemsep=0.3pt] \item RoI (Region of Interest) object feature $\mathbf{v}_{i}$;

 \item RoI bounding box coordinate feature $\mathbf{e}_{i}^{\text{box}}$, which is encoded with a linear layer;

 \item Region id feature $\mathbf{e}_{i}^{\text{reg}}$, which is encoded by the embedding layer in the text encoder. \end{enumerate} The final region representation $\mathbf{o}_{i}$ of $i$ can be obtained as follows: